 Transmitter Driver Analog Circuit

-The Step Response Stimulus is a differential waveform which switches SRC1 and SRC2 synchronously from a logic level 0 to a logic level 1.When logic level is 1, SRC1 V=Tx_Voh and SRC2 V= Tx_Vol.
-When logic level is 0, SRC1 V= Tx_Vol and SRC2 V= Tx_Voh.
-The transition time between 0 and 1 in the two voltage sources is zero (or as close to zero as possible within the limitations of EDA tools).
+The Step Response Stimulus is a differential waveform which switches SRC1 and SRC2 synchronously from a logic level 0 to a logic level 1.

+V = Tx_V for logic 1 and –Tx_V for logic 0

+Transition time between 1 and 0 in the two ideal voltage sources is zero

+Pin order: 1->2, 3->4 (from Tx to channel)

+When logic level is 1, V(SRC1,SRC2)=Tx_V

+When logic level is 0, V(SRC1,SRC2)=-Tx_V

 Receiver Analog Termination Circuit

 Voltage difference between ports 2 and 4 is the differential input to the Rx algorithmic model.

 The IBIS AMI flow requires that the EDA tool generate an Impulse Response of the channel.
 This Impulse Response characterizes the differential response of the Tx analog buffer model, the Tx package model, the interconnect between the Tx component and the Rx component, the Rx package model and the Rx analog buffer model.
 The Touchstone file defined here BIRD is to be used for either the Tx analog buffer and/or the Rx analog buffer model.
 Note that when the Reserved Parameter Tstonefile is defined in the AMI model the Touchstone file is to be used in lieu of the analog buffer model in the [Model] section.
 The [Model] may also have IV and VT curves and may also have an [External Model] defined, however they are not used when the Reserved Parameter Tstonefile is defined in the .ami file.
-For Tx models that have the Reserved Parameter Tstonefile, the Reserved Parameter Tx_Voh is required and the Reserved Parameters Tx_Vol and Tx_R are optional.
+For Tx models that have the Reserved Parameter Tstonefile, the Reserved Parameter Tx_V is required and the Reserved Parameters Tx_R are optional.
 For Rx models that have the Reserved Parameter Tstonefile, the Reserved Parameter Rx_R is optional.
 For a Tx buffer, the Transmitter Circuit defines the analog buffer model between the zero impedance stimulus input voltage source and the die side of the package model.
 For an Rx buffer, the Receiver Circuit defines the analog buffer model between the die side of the package model and a high impedance probe at the input to the Rx Algorithmic model.
 Note that this Touchstone analog model represents the on-die model between the die pad and buffer interface to the algorithmic model, and therefore the package model must be included between the die pad and the component pin.
 The on-die model includes both on-die interconnect and the analog buffer model.
 Given that the Touchstone buffer model, package interconnect model and interconnect between the Tx and Rx component pin are LTI there are many methods of generating an Impulse Response of the channel to be used in AMI modeling that will give the identical result within numerical accuracy of the technique chosen.
 One technique commonly used in EDA tool simulation is to generate a Step Response Simulation by applying a step excitation and calculating the time derivative of the step response.
 A step excitation (Step Response Stimulus) is defined when the Tstonefile parameter is present.
 The Channel Step Response is measured with a high impedance differential probe between ports 2 and 4 of the Rx Touchstone file.
 The Impulse Response of the channel to be used as the input to the Tx AMI_Init function is the time derivative of this Channel Step Response.

 Reserved Parameter DEFINITIONs